onlinerake.OnlineRakingSGD¶

 ESS is defined as (sum w_i)^2 / (sum w_i^2).
 It reflects the number of equally weighted observations that would yield the same variance as the current weighted estimator.

-Consume a single observation and update weights.
+Process single observation and update weights.

 Parameters: